 5.2.
 Identification and disclosure of conflicts of interest

-Once an actual, potential or perceived conflict of interest is identified, it must be entered into Illawarra and South Coast Central Service Office Inc’s register of interests, as well as being raised with the Committee.
+Once an actual, potential or perceived conflict of interest is identified, it must be entered into the Illawarra and South Coast Central Service Office Inc’s register of interests, as well as being raised with the Committee.

-If all Committee members have the same conflict of interest, the Illawarra and South Coast Central Service Office Inc must consider whether it is still able to comply with the ACNC Governance Standards, especially Governance Standard 5, while taking reasonable steps to ensure that its board members are subject to, and comply with, the relevant duties.
+If all Committee members have the same conflict of interest, the Illawarra and South Coast Central Service Office Inc must consider whether it is still able to comply with the ACNC Governance Standards, especially Governance Standard 5.

+Conflicts of interest may be identified in several ways, incuding:

+the Chair calling for declarations of conflicts of interest at the beginning of Committee meetings or when specific agenda items arise

+Committee members proactively declaring interests and conflicts of interest when they become aware of them

+completion of conflict-of-interest declaration forms when required

-The Illawarra and South Coast Central Service Office Inc may:
+requirements set out in the Constitution of Illawarra South Coast Central Services Association

-obtain professional advice,

-consider whether there are any relevant exceptions in its governing document or legislation,

-consider whether it is appropriate for members to pass a resolution in a general meeting,

-consider appointing new Committee members; and

-note that its Committee members may consider whether they can continue in the role.

 Where every other Committee member shares a conflict, the Committee should refer to ACNC Governance Standard 5 to ensure that proper disclosure occurs.